-- (e) Employees are required to observe the nominated starting and finishing times for the work day, including designated breaks to maximise available working time.
-Preparation for work and cleaning up of the employee's person shall be in the employee's time. - (f) The ordinary starting and finishing times of various groups of employees or individual employees, may be staggered, provided that there is agreement between the employer and the majority of employees concerned.
+- (i) the employer and the employees concerned being guided by the Occupational Health and Safety Provisions of the ACTU Code of Conduct on 12 hour shifts: - (A) proper health monitoring procedures being introduced - (B) suitable roster arrangements being made; and - (C) proper supervision being provided. - (e) Employees are required to observe the nominated starting and finishing times for the work day, including designated breaks to maximise available working time.
+Preparation for work and cleaning up of the employee's person shall be in the employee's time. - (f) The ordinary starting and finishing times of various groups of employees or individual employees, may be staggered, provided that there is agreement between the employer and the majority of employees concerned. - (g) Notwithstanding any other provision in this clause, where the arrangement of ordinary hours of work provides for a rostered day off, the employer and the majority of employees concerned may agree to accrue up to a maximum of 5 rostered days off.

-6.1.2 Working of a 38 hour week

-- (a) The 38 hour week shall be worked on one of the following bases, most suitable to the particular business, after consultation with, and giving reasonable consideration to the wishes of the employees concerned: - (i) By employees working less than 8 ordinary hours each day; or - (ii) By employees working less than 8 ordinary hours on one or more days each work cycle; or - (iii) By fixing one or more work days on which all employees will be off during a particular work cycle; or - (iv) By rostering employees off on various days of the week during a particular work cycle, so that each employee has one work day off during that cycle. - (b) Employees may agree that the ordinary hours of work are to exceed 8 on any day, thus enabling more than one work day to be taken off during a particular work cycle. - (c) Notwithstanding any other provision in this clause, where the arrangement of ordinary hours of work provides for a rostered day off, the employer and the majority of employees concerned, may agree to accrue up to a maximum of 5 rostered days off.
 Where such agreement has been reached, the accrued rostered days off shall be taken within 12 calendar months of the date on which the first rostered day off was accrued.
 Consent to accrue rostered days off shall not be unreasonably withheld by either party.

-(d) Different methods of implementation of the 38 hour week may apply to individual employees, groups or sections of employees in the business concerned.
+6.1.2 Working a 38 hour week

+- (a) The 38 hour week shall be worked on one of the following bases, most suitable to the particular business, after consultation with, and giving reasonable consideration to the wishes of the employees concerned: - (i) by employees working less than 8 ordinary hours each day; or - (ii) by employees working less than 8 ordinary hours on one or more days each work cycle; or - (iii) by fixing one or more work days on which all employees will be off during a particular work cycle; or - (iv) by rostering employees off on various days of the week during a particular work cycle, so that each employee has one work day off during that cycle. - (b) Subject to clause 6.1.1(c), employees may agree that the ordinary hours of work are to exceed 8 on any day, thus enabling more than one work day to be taken off during a particular work cycle. - (c) Regardless of any other provision in clause 6.1, where the arrangement of ordinary hours of work provides for a rostered day off, the employer and the majority of employees concerned, may agree to accrue up to a maximum of 5 rostered days off.
+Where such agreement has been reached, the accrued rostered days off must be taken within 12 calendar months of the date on which the first rostered day off was accrued.
+Consent to accrue rostered days off shall not be unreasonably withheld by either party. - (d) Different methods of implementation of the 38 hour week may apply to individual employees, groups or sections of employees in the business concerned.